Pricelists and price types

 Price types

 A price type is a named price scale.
-Each price type has a currency and a “price includes taxes” flag, and can carry default markups per item category.
+Each price type has a currency and a “Tax included” flag (whether its prices include taxes), and can carry default markups per item category.
 Price types are used as the price columns of a pricelist and to choose which price fills in an order line.

 Pricelist